 As we noted above, one of the reasons why the aging population is growing is because of increased access to medical care.
 Diseases that might’ve once ended someone’s life early have met their match in new treatments and preventative medical techniques, such as vaccination.
 As a result, today’s seniors are either completely free of disease, or otherwise able to manage conditions that might have been life-threatening in the past.
-The latter is possible, at least in part, because of senior living facilities that offer nursing and memory care.
+The latter is possible, at least in part, because of senior living communities that offer nursing and memory care.

 As this population continues to grow, we can expect that older generations will put additional strain on the healthcare system.
 In order to meet the demands of the aging population, more young people have growing opportunities and incentive to enter healthcare through programs such as adult-gerontology for nurse practitioners.